LuigiaCristiano/jupyternots_training/README.md

 The Jupyter notebooks are compatible with Jupyterlab3, see requirements.txt /environment.yml for details.

-End of Sept'22  the installation instructions based on  `conda`, `venv`, `poetry` will be ready.

-!! the repository is in progress, branch 39 is final for intermediate level training, with guidelines for creating a python kernel

-please start an issue for questions and clarifications !!
+The repository is in progress, please start an issue for questions and clarifications.

-The notebook can be run in Jupyterlab (v3 is tested) and Python3.8 is compatible with the packages used in the ipynb files hosted in this repository.
+The notebook can be run in Jupyterlab (v3 is tested) and Python3.8 is compatible with the packages used in the `ipynb` files hosted in this repository.

+## Setting up the environment to run the Jupyter notebooks